- Offices run at 53% utilization while average peak utilization hits 80%

 Why you should track space utilization

-The financial case is straightforward, but the strategic case runs deeper.
+The financial case is direct.
+The strategic case runs deeper.

 Cost visibility changes decisions